Enforcement of Merger Consent Decrees

 The DOJ and FTC typically require merging parties to agree to various reporting and monitoring provisions that are designed to ensure that parties honour their decree obligations.
 Some of these standard compliance provisions are discussed below.

 Reporting and inspection obligations

-The DOJ and FTC will typically reserve the right to (1) inspect the parties’ business records, documents, data and any other material related to all matters covered by the decree, and (2) interview the parties’ personnel and agents regarding any topic covered by the decree.
+The DOJ and FTC will typically reserve the right to (1) inspect the parties’ business records, documents, data and any other material concerning all matters covered by the decree, and (2) interview the parties’ personnel and agents regarding any topic covered by the decree.
 In addition, the DOJ and FTC typically reserve the right to require the parties to submit written reports or sworn written responses to interrogatories regarding their compliance with the decree.

-In general, consent decrees will provide that any compliance-related materials that parties provide the agencies will not be disclosed to third parties except where the agencies seek to enforce the decree, comply with a court order or other lawful disclosure obligation, or litigate an action involving the executive branch of the federal government.
-If parties believe that such material contains trade secrets or other confidential commercial information, they will typically have the right to designate this material as ‘subject to a claim of protection under Rule 26(c)(1)(G) of the Federal Rules of Civil Procedure’.
+In general, consent decrees will provide that any compliance-related materials that parties provide to the agencies will not be disclosed to third parties except where the agencies seek to enforce the decree, comply with a court order or other lawful disclosure obligation, or litigate an action involving the executive branch of the federal government.
+If parties believe that this material contains trade secrets or other confidential commercial information, they will typically have the right to designate this material as ‘subject to a claim of protection under Rule 26(c)(1)(G) of the Federal Rules of Civil Procedure’.
 Such a designation will normally require the agency to provide the producing party with sufficient notice (often 10 days) prior to producing the material in any legal proceeding (other than a grand jury proceeding).